lunarjoll/tieba/README.md

-#ABOUT
+# ABOUT
-It is a fork from [linyha](https://github.com/linyha/tieba.gitI) I update origin to python3, use requests instead of urllib.
+It is a fork from [linyha](https://github.com/linyha/tieba.gitI)

+I update old to python3, use requests instead of urllib.

-#indenpendice
+# Indenpencies
 pip3 install requests

-#HOW TO
+# HOW TO
 python3 tieba.py